afkhamis/DS642-OOP/Final-Project/particles.md

 `CMakeLists.txt`

-The build system that manages compiling your code.
+The build system that manages compiling the code.

 `main.cpp`

-A driver program that runs your code.
+A driver program that runs the code.

 `common.h`